 Content objects (tables, text, CAD, etc.) populate sections

-All objects follow OpenBrIM object model (
+All objects follow OpenBrIM object model (<O> elements with N, T attributes)

 2. Variable Embedding